Hands Looking at Charts and Screen Business

 The most obvious thing for private credit borrowers to offer lenders to attract capital is a higher yield.
 But how much higher?

-2. Historically low default rates
+2. Low default rates

 These favorable risk-adjusted returns (higher yields at lower default rates) are the main draw for private credit investors.

-3. Short term durations
+3. Short-term durations

 Short-term durations allow for greater portfolio flexibility, enhanced liquidity, lower interest rate risk, and lower default risk.